Some info has been automatically translated. Show original language

 Faithlegg, Country Cottage

 A cozy renovated 200 year old cottage.
 Situated down a country lane.
-Suitable for two adults and a dog.
-There is a fee for the dog.
-Easy access to beaches, walks and Waterford city provided you have a car.
-Public transport is not easily accessible to or from our cottage.
-Taxis are fine.
+You will need a car.
+Suitable for two adults and one small to medium size dog.
+There is a 25 euro fee for the dog whether you stay for one day or more.
+Beaches, walks and Waterford city are a 10/15 min drive.
 The cottage is annexed to the main house.
-It includes a bedroom, shower room, kitchen and breakfast room.
-The breakfast room looks out onto your own small private garden.
+It includes a bedroom, shower, kitchen and breakfast room.
+The breakfast room looks out onto your own private garden.

 Popular amenities for Waterford vacation rentals